-5 See Nasdaq Rule 5815(a)(1).
+Nasdaq Rule 5815(a)(1).
 In the case of a Delisting Determination related to the requirements to timely file periodic reports with the Commission, the delisting action is only stayed for 15 calendar days unless the company specifically requests and the Hearings Panel grants a further stay.

-Companies Whose Business Plan is to Complete One or More Acquisitions and Business Combinations with non-Nasdaq Entities Resulting in a Change of Control
+Companies That have Engaged in a Business Combination with non-Nasdaq Entities Resulting in a Change of Control